Flowductive/easy-firebase/README.md

 // Set and assign the Toyota Corolla to the Los Angeles Dealership car1.setAssign(to: \.cars, in: dealership)

-// Set and assign the Honda Civid to the Los Angeles Dealership car2.set() car2.assign(to: \.cars, in: dealership)
+// Set and assign the Honda Civic to the Los Angeles Dealership car2.set() car2.assign(to: \.cars, in: dealership)
 ```